|

 Christy Brown, author of My Left Foot, dies on 7th September.

-A teenager who fired blank shots at the Queen is jailed for five years on 14th September.
+A teenager who fired blank shots at Queen Elizabeth II is jailed for five years on 14th September.

 On 16th September the Liberal Party Assembly, meeting in Llandudno, votes in favour of forming an electoral pact with the new Social Democratic Party (SDP).